 I have used most of these and all of them are large, user-friendly sites.
 There is also a lot of competition going on, but if you manage to establish a decent profile there, it can be worth its weight in gold.

-oDesk Not many Western providers here, but the site is growing rapidly, so it can’t harm to have a profile there.
-(Yep, this is an affiliate link, I am not shy to recommend oDesk because it is the site I use most.)
+Upwork Not many Western providers here, but the site is growing rapidly, so it can’t harm to have a profile there.
 They have a payment guarantee for providers, which is kind-of like traditional escrow.